mglambda/ghostbox/README.md

 ## Features

  - Command line interface that plays well with standard input and output
- - Character folders to define AI characters in a simple, file based manner
+ - Character templates to define AI characters in a simple, file based manner
-  - Template system to quickly and dynamically create and alter AI characters
  - Includes prompt templates for many popular formats (like chat-ml)
  - Chat functionality, including retrying or rewriting prompts, and a chat history that can be saved and reloaded
  - Live audio transcription using OpenAI's Whisper model
+ - Multimodal support for images (llava), including automatic descriptions for screenshots or arbitrary image files.
+ - Painless JSON output (just do --json)
+ - Grammars to arbitrarily restrict token output
  - TTS (text-to-speech) capabilities (experimental)
  - Token streaming
  - Model hyperparameter control (temperature, top p, etc.), including with config-files